 Marcus was born in Minnesota but spent the majority of his childhood in Phoenix.
 After graduating from Arizona State in 2002 with a degree in English literature and creative writing, Marcus spent the better part of five years in Latin America, traveling, surfing, writing and teaching English.
 The next move was to Los Angeles to work with friends at a small production company and to happily struggle as a struggling writer.
-While avoiding rent by moonlighting as manager of an apartment building in Hollywood's Little Armenia his future in education came knocking at the door in the form of the dozen little hands of the children of the complex, who very quickly entered his life and kitchen and then living room to take part in forming an impromptu tutoring center and helping inspire Marcus towards his current path of education.
+While avoiding rent by moonlighting as manager of an apartment building in Hollywood's Little Armenia, his future in education came knocking at the door in the form of the dozen little hands of the children of the complex, who very quickly entered his life and kitchen and then living room to take part in forming an impromptu tutoring center and helping inspire Marcus towards his current path of education.

 Jennifer Blackman is currently one of the early elementary teachers at Village Gate Children's Academy.
 The 2014-2015 school year will be her fifth year with Village Gate as a teacher and her fifth year as a parent of a student.